Trace-class operators on Hilbert modules and Haagerup tensor products: Introduction

 Our result complements earlier work on Haagerup tensor products of Hilbert modules, primarily due to Blecher (eg, \cite{Blecher-newapproach}).
 Blecher proved, among other things, that if $F$ is a Hilbert module over any $C^*$-algebra $A$ (not necessarily commutative), then $F\otimes^{\h}_A F^*$ is isomorphic to the $C^*$-algebra $\Compact_A(F)$ of $A$-compact operators on $F$.
 The restriction to commutative $C^*$-algebras in our isomorphism $F^*\otimes^{\h}_A F \cong \TC_A(F)$ appears to us to be essential, because of the difficulties associated with defining an $A$-valued trace when $A$ is not commutative.

 Haagerup tensor products of the form $F^*\otimes^{\h}_A F$ play a central role in the descent theory developed in \cite{Crisp-descent}.
 A major challenge in applying that theory is to compute these tensor products in useful, concrete terms, and the results of this paper show how this can be done in the special case where $A$ is commutative and $F$ is a right Hilbert $A$-module.
+We present an example of this kind, related to unitary group representations, at the end of this paper, in Section \ref{sec:example}.
 See \cite{Crisp-gluing} and \cite{Crisp-basechange} for computations of $F^*\otimes^{\h}_A F$ in other settings.

 The Haagerup tensor product belongs to operator-space theory, but its usefulness is not confined to purely operator-space-theoretic applications.
 To emphasise this point, and to make our paper more accessible to readers interested in Hilbert modules but not necessarily well-versed in operator-space theory, we have divided the main argument into two sections.
 Section \ref{sec:free-modules}, which contains our proof of (part of) \cite[Theorem 3.18]{SvS}, does not require any operator-space background on the part of the reader.
 In Section \ref{sec:oss}, which concerns the operator-space structure on the space of trace-class operators, we refer more freely to the literature on operator spaces.
 Before that, in Section \ref{sec:preliminaries}, we review some essential background from \cite{SvS} and \cite{RT}, and indicate how to use the technology of the latter to extend the reach of the former.